Recycling deals

 You can also restrict which days auto-creation happens.
 Maybe only Monday through Thursday, so reps don’t get new deals on Friday.

-Changing the Strategy
+Changing the strategy

 If your current strategy isn’t working: